Jhow-fernandes/Jhow-fernandes/README.md

 Hi everyone I call Jonathan Better known as John, I'm a Jr Front-end developer 👨🏽‍💻
 - Completely passionate about PHP 💙
  - Studying Laravel and Vue 🌱
- - And a damage studied in UI / UX ⚡
+ - And I've been studying in UI / UX ⚡